OWASP/www-project-security-bridge/index.md

 tags: resilience, mental health,
 level: 2
 type: documentation
-pitch: "Security Bridge" is aiming to talk and learn about our daily challenges we are facing that are non-technical.
+pitch: Security Bridge is aiming to talk and learn about our daily challenges we are facing that are non-technical.

 ---